Employee engagement is a hot topic nowadays for many companies because of its undeniable impact on productivity and creativity.

 But these managers are often insufficiently prepared to install QWL in their teams!

-On the one hand, they are not asked to concern themselves with the wellbeing and commitment of their employees.
+, they are not asked to concern themselves with the wellbeing and commitment of their employees

 To increase employee engagement, the company must therefore support its managers!